genexus-books/Saia/saia-docs/docs/apis/ChatWithDocumentsAPI.md

 You can use the `requestId` element to review the Request detail in the console.

-Example of request using Search Profile that does not exist or is disabled:
+Example of a request using a Search Profile that does not exist or is disabled:
 - Status Code: 200
 - Content-Type: application/json